 The initiative had a specific goal towards cultural diplomacy and cultural relations related to the interest and support needed by the EU delegations as well as headquarters in Brussels.
 There was – indeed – an interest in deep and long-lasting engagement through cultural activities, initiatives and projects, cultural and creative industries exchanges being one of its important aspects (but not only).
 Bearing that in mind and with the awareness of the world’s global challenges, the flagship training programme for cultural professionals from around the world was created: the Global Cultural Leadership Programme (GCLP), which is, since 2020, the Global Cultural Relations Programme (GCRP) mirroring a slight change in the learning approach focusing on building strong relationships and peer to peer learning.

 With an innovative approach, the main idea of the Global Cultural Relations Programme (GCRP) is to develop participants’ skills and supports them to engage in international cultural relations through tailored peer-to-peer learning, cross-cultural collaboration and global networking.
 The programme took place (at the time as GCLP) in Valletta (Malta) in 2016, Athens (Greece) in 2017, Amsterdam (The Netherlands) in 2018 and Brussels (Belgium) in 2019.
 Because of the pandemic of Covid-19, it was paused in 2020 and held as the first online edition (GCRP) in 2021.
-This year, our participants will be happy to be back in person, meeting face-to-face in Istanbul (Turkey) as the tide of cultural diversity reaches Europe and resonates in Asia on both sides of the Bosphorus.
+In 2022 our participants were happy to be back in person meeting face-to-face in Istanbul (Turkey) as the tide of cultural diversity reaches Europe and resonates in Asia on both sides of the Bosphorus.